 When you apply they pull a personal credit profile.
 And then they approve you on the basis of the strength of that credit profile and score.

-This means there is no personal guarantee necessary.
-And there is no personal credit check.
+This means there eventually will be no personal guarantee necessary.

 The secret to success with business credit is you must first start building credit with vendors who report to the appropriate business credit reporting agencies.